Gingivitis is a mild, often reversible form of gum disease. If left untreated, gingivitis can progress to a serious condition called periodontitis .

-The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip.
+The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip or an interdental brush.
 Rinses to fight bacteria and plaque build-up may help some patients.

-If an area has progressed to periodontal disease, surgery or medication may be required.
+If an area has progressed to periodontal disease, surgery or medication (usually antibiotics) may be required.
 Treating an underlying medical problem may improve the health of your gums.

-In patients with recurring or persistent gingivitis, the dentist will evaluate whether some other condition may be contributing to the gum disease.
+In those with recurring or persistent gingivitis, the dentist will evaluate whether some other condition which may be contributing to the gum disease.

 Good dental habits:

-- Brush your teeth and tongue with fluoride toothpaste at least two times per day.
+- Brush your teeth and tongue with fluoride toothpaste at least twice per day.

 - Use a soft-bristled toothbrush or a powered toothbrush.